Pttn/rieMiner/README.md

 For a given architecture, the performance is basically proportional to the number of cores and frequency.
 However, we notice that much better RAM doesn't really matter.

+## Search Mode

+rieMiner can be used to break prime constellations world records outside the Riecoin network with the Search Mode.
+Alternatively, it can serve as a Benchmark Mode without blocks.

+To attempt a new record, you have to choose a constellation type and a Difficulty that is over the current record, and tweak the advanced configuration options to get the best performance, especially for 7-tuples and longer and if you have a lot of Threads.

+If you have trouble doing it, you can ask for help in the #competition channel of the Riecoin's Discord.
+A guide will be provided later.

+The [list of current prime k-tuplets world records](http://anthony.d.forbes.googlepages.com/ktuplets.htm) is maintained by Tony Forbes.
+Contact him if you find a new record.
+Good luck!

+## Test Mode

+This mode can be used to test the code.
+It does the following:

+* Start at Difficulty 800;
+* Increases it by 10 every 15 s 3 times;
+* Set it at 1600 after 15 more seconds;
+* Increases it by 40 after 30 and 20 s;
+* Simulates a disconnect after 10 more seconds;
+* Repeat.

 ## Miscellaneous

 Unless the weather is very cold, I do not recommend to overclock a CPU for mining, unless you can do that without increasing noticeably the power consumption.
 To get maximum efficiency, you might want to find the frequency with the best performance/power consumption ratio (which could also be obtained by underclocking the processor).